sagarhukkire/Vnet-Cafffe_Guide/Readme.md

 Hello All !!
-First of welcome to this guide.
-These are my experinces with 3D image segmentation ,Vnet and caffe Hope they will be useful to you.
+First of all welcome to this guide.
+These are my experiences with 3D image segmentation ,Vnet and caffe Hope they will be useful to you.
 Let's get into topic:
 1. First to use Vnet ,which kind of data you have ? medical images(volumes) in 3D, lables (that too volume in 3D, created by some tool by hand)